JSaadat01/final_pet_sitter/README.md

 * 'Test' (run pytest, produce coverage report)
 * 'Run' (start the flask-app service on the local VM, belonging to systemctl)

-![buildstages][buildstages]
+Better understanding of this can be seen by looking at the "Development" folder I have added which shows my progress where i started from scratch right up to deployment.

 Once the app is considered stable, it is then pushed to an independent VM which is run on the cloud for deployment.
 This service is run using the Python-based HTTP web server Gunicorn, which is designed around the concept of 'workers'.
 This essentially reduces the workload by splitting the CPU resources of the VM equally.
 When users connect to the server, a worker is assigned to that connection with their dedicated resources, allowing the server to run faster for each user.

 ## Project Tracking
 In order to track the progress and criteria of my project Trello was utilized to track the progress of this particular project.
-You can find the link to my Trello board here: https://trello.com/b/ateuNpyv/petsitter
+You can find the link to my Trello board here:

 ![trello][https://trello.com/b/ateuNpyv/petsitter]